Read my About page and want to know more? Here are answers to some of the questions I get asked most frequently…

 Why wasn’t my comment published?

-My site has a very efficient spam filter, and if your comment is overly promotional, uses an obviously fake name, or doesn’t contain a valid email address, the chances are it will go straight into the spam folder.
-Tell us who you really are, and try again!
+My site has a very efficient spam filter.
+Plus, if your comment is overly promotional, offensive, uses an obviously fake name, or doesn’t contain a valid email address, the chances are it will go straight into the spam folder, or will not be approved.
+Tell us who you really are, be polite, and try again.

 Can I write a guest post for Stories My Suitcase Could Tell?

-Sorry, I’m not currently accepting guest posts on Stories My Suitcase Could Tell.
+Sorry, I do not currently accept guest posts or outside content on Stories My Suitcase Could Tell.

 Do you work with brands?

-Sometimes.
-While the majority of my travels are planned and paid for by myself, at times I partner with brands or destinations I love, and if that is the case, you’ll see it mentioned at the bottom of the post (like when I stayed at the gorgeous Dylan in Amsterdam).
+Yes, but only if I feel they are a good fit for the site and will be of interest to readers.
+While the majority of my travels are planned and paid for by myself, at times I partner with brands or destinations I love, and if that is the case, you’ll see it mentioned at the bottom of the post.

-You’ll also occasionally come across Amazon Affiliate links in some posts: this means if you click on the link and buy something, I make a very small commission, at no cost to you.
+You’ll also occasionally come across affiliate links in some posts: this means if you click on the link and buy something, I make a very small commission, at no cost to you, that helps me run this site.
 As I’ve said, I only recommend products that I genuinely love, and if a post includes affiliate links, I’ll always let you know at the bottom of the post.

 As a journalist, I’m very aware of the importance of honesty, accuracy, and transparency in the media, so you can rest assured that whatever the situation, all opinions are entirely my own!